-17.5 Register Descriptions
+13.5 Register Descriptions

-17.5.1 USIDR - USI Data Register
+13.5.1 USIDR - USI Data Register

-When accessing the USI data register (USIDR) the serial register can be accessed directly.
+The USI Data Register can be accessed directly.

+Depending on the USICS1:0 bits of the USI Control Register a (left) shift operation may be performed.
+The shift operation can be synchronised to an external clock edge, to a Timer/Counter0 Compare Match, or directly to software via the USICLK bit.
 If a serial clock occurs at the same cycle the register is written, the register will contain the value written and no shift is performed.

-A (left) shift operation is performed depending of the USICS1..0 bits setting.
-The shift operation can be controlled by an external clock edge, by a Timer/Counter0 Compare Match, or directly by software using the USICLK strobe bit.
-Note that even when no wire mode is selected (USIWM1..0 = 0) both the external data input (DI/SDA) and the external clock input (USCK/SCL) can still be used by the USI data register.
+Note that even when no wire mode is selected (USIWM1:0 = 0) both the external data input (DI/SDA) and the external clock input (USCK/SCL) can still be used by the USI Data Register.

-The output pin in use, DO or SDA depending on the wire mode, is connected via the output latch to the most significant bit (bit 7) of the data register.
-The output latch is open (transparent) during the first half of a serial clock cycle when an external clock source is selected (USICS1 = 1), and constantly open when an internal clock source is used (USICS1 = 0).
-The output will be changed immediately when a new MSB written as long as the latch is open.
-The latch ensures that data input is sampled and data output is changed on opposite clock edges.
+The output pin (DO or SDA, depending on the wire mode) is connected via the output latch to the most significant bit (bit 7) of the USI Data Register.
+The output latch ensures that data input is sampled and data output is changed on opposite clock edges.
+The latch is open (transparent) during the first half of a serial clock cycle when an external clock source is selected (USICS1 = 1) and constantly open when an internal clock source is used (USICS1 = 0).
+The output will be changed immediately when a new MSB is written as long as the latch is open.

-Note that the corresponding data direction register to the pin must be set to one for enabling data output from the USI data register.
+Note that the Data Direction Register bit corresponding to the output pin must be set to one in order to enable data output from the USI Data Register.

-17.5.2 USIBR - USI Buffer Register
+13.5.2 USIBR - USI Buffer Register

-The content of the serial register is loaded to the USI buffer register when the transfer is completed, and instead of accessing the USI data register (the serial register) the USI data buffer can be accessed when the CPU reads the received data.
+The content of the Serial Register is loaded to the USI Buffer Register when the trasfer is completed, and instead of accessing the USI Data Register (the Serial Register) the USI Data Buffer can be accessed when the CPU reads the received data.
 This gives the CPU time to handle other program tasks too as the controlling of the USI is not so timing critical.
 The USI flags as set same as when reading the USIDR register.

-17.5.3 USISR - USI Status Register
+13.5.3 USISR - USI Status Register